bpostance/bpostance.github.io/_posts/2021-02-20-pymc3-predictions.md

 # Conclusion

 This post demonstrates how to develop a Bayesian inference General Linear Model.
-A case study for modelingstudent grades was used to demonstrate a classical frequentist approach in statsmodels and with a Bayes's approach in PyMC3 with several implementations on predicting out of sample data.
+A case study for modeling student grades was used to demonstrate a classical frequentist approach in statsmodels and with a Bayes's approach in PyMC3 with several implementations on predicting out of sample data.

 # References